irahorecka/personal-website-2-prod/README.md

         `$ sudo systemctl restart nginx`

+    - If you plan to have SELinux disabled, follow Jonny's advice on this [Stack Overflow article](https://stackoverflow.com/questions/17079670/httpd-server-not-started-13permission-denied-make-sock-could-not-bind-to-ad) to disable SELinux.
+With SELinux enabled, using `$ sudo setenforce 0` alleviates this issue, albeit temporarily (at least in my experience).

 3. Permission denied (Error 13) for *.sock
-    - This is usually a permission error.
+    - Ties closely with error 502 (above).
+This is usually a permission error.
 Check out this [Stack Overflow article](https://stackoverflow.com/questions/23948527/13-permission-denied-while-connecting-to-upstreamnginx/24830777#24830777) for troubleshooting this error.
 This article appears have the more widely accepted solution.
 NOTE: you must be logged in as root to execute

         `$ setsebool -P httpd_can_network_connect 1`